|

 in Literature.
 The Nobel Peace Prize is not awarded by a Swedish

 organisation but by the Norwegian Nobel Committee.
+Each recipient, or laureate,

 receives a gold medal, a diploma, and a sum of money which depends